How to watch RTE Player abroad: Watch RTE when you’re not in Ireland

 How to watch RTE Player abroad

-- Download and install a VPN
+- Download and Install the app

-- Select a server that’s based in Ireland
+- Connect to a server in Ireland

 Why do I need a VPN to watch RTE Player abroad?

 For licencing reasons, RTE restricts its online catch-up service to Irish internet users only.
 If you’re not in Ireland, you won’t be able to access the service, regardless of whether you’re an Irish citizen/taxpayer or not.
 The only way to unlock the service, while abroad, is to use a VPN to spoof your IP address.
-(Read also: Best Antivirus for Mac 2017.)

 IP addresses are similar international dialling codes, each country has its own unique range of IP addresses.
 This means services like RTE Player can detect which country user is accessing the internet from.
 To combat this, VPNs uses a network of servers and encrypted data to allow users to spoof their IP location.